vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+AI used to generate github code for pictures embedded